The Modus Care Pathway

-Modus Care considers the Review process to be an essential element of the Care/Treatment Plan provided for each individual whether through admission to our hospital or residential services.
-The first 13 weeks of an admission to either a hospital or residential service will generally allow sufficient time for us to verify whether the information acquired through the assessment process has correctly identified the needs of the individual, and that the care package originally set out in the assessment were correct.
+Modus Care considers the Review process to be an essential element of the Care/Treatment Plan provided for each individual whether through admission to our residential services.
+The first 13 weeks of an admission to a residential service will generally allow sufficient time for us to verify whether the information acquired through the assessment process has correctly identified the needs of the individual, and that the care package originally set out in the assessment were correct.
 We consider it essential that all Stakeholders e.g. the individual themselves (where possible and appropriate), the placing authority and parents/advocates are involved in this process.

 The aim of the review will be to clarify if the placement can meet the identified needs of the individual and if not what elements of the care/treatment plan need to be amended.
 In our experience, our Assessments are sufficiently detailed to ensure that we have correctly identified the suitability of the placement and that we can appropriately meet all identified needs.
 However, it may be the case that the review period has identified behaviours etc., which were not previously known or documented and in most of these circumstances we would use the review to propose and agree new or amended care/treatment plans.
 In a small number of cases the review period has identified new and previously unknown behaviours which have placed the needs of the individual outside of our CQC registration admission criteria and have regrettably meant that we cannot agree to continue the service.
 In these instances we would endeavour to ensure all stakeholders (where appropriate) were aware before the review meeting in order to properly prepare a plan for identifying an alternative placement.